-Elijah cut the wood, cut the bull, and put it on the wood, and asked them to fill four iars of water, and pour them on the burnt offering and the wood, and the trench jars of water, and pour them on the burnt offering and the wood, and the trench around the altar was filled with water.
+Elijah cut the wood, cut the bull, and put it on the wood, and asked them to fill four jars of water, and pour them on the burnt offering and the wood, and the trench around the altar was filled with water.
 Elijah prayed to the Lord, to turn the hearts of His people to Him so that they would stand firm in His way, and not turn aside after the worship of Baal, and the Lord answered, and the fire of the Lord came down, and consumed the burnt offering, and the wood, and the stones, and the dust, and licked up the water in the trench.